kubernetes/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

 If you use the `v2` HorizontalPodAutoscaler API, you can use the `behavior` field (see the [API reference](/docs/reference/kubernetes-api/workload-resources/horizontal-pod-autoscaler-v2/#HorizontalPodAutoscalerSpec)) to configure separate scale-up and scale-down behaviors.
-You specify these behaviours by setting `scaleUp` and / or `scaleDown` under the `behavior` field.
+You specify these behaviors by setting `scaleUp` and / or `scaleDown` under the `behavior` field.

 You can specify a _stabilization window_ that prevents [flapping](#flapping)